 This page provides address range settings used in IPMC profile.
 The address entry is used to specify the address range that will be associated with IPMC Profile.
-It is allowed to create a maximum of 128 address entries in the system.
+It is allowed to create at maximum 128 address entries in the system.
 The Profile Table screen in Figure 4-8-6 appears.